ISE Cryptography — Lecture 03

 Attack Games

-• They can even decide what questions to ask based on previous answers
+• They decide what to ask based on previous answers

-• Ultimately, the adversary has to guess which experiment they’re playing!
+• Ultimately, they guess which experiment they’re playing

 • Experiment 0: